 Captain Jellico inspires a lot of this.
 Some see him as a micro-managing jerk who forces through his will just because he can and thereby alienates all who serve him, others see him as a responsible officer who had every right to run the Enterprise as he saw fit, and saved the day through his genuine competence.
 The funny thing is that neither interpretation is exclusive of the other.

 Data does have emotions.
 He's always had them, but they're deliberately bypassed by his programming.
 This could explain his more human moments, when his programs are working so hard to figure out the situation — such as, say, in a moment involving the death of a comrade — that the program performing the rerouting process gets distracted and doesn't do its job properly, resulting in Data's almost-but-not-quite emotional moments.
 Data has a computer program in his brain telling him what to do (influenced by Soong's ideas of what should and shouldn't be done) that ignores whatever emotions he has.
 The addition of his emotion chip doesn't add anything new to Data's programming; it just removes the influence of the program telling him how to behave.
 This explains several things, including why Lore could manipulate Data into feeling individual (mainly negative) emotions in Descent.
 Alternatively?
 Data is in the biggest, most convincing case of Denial ever encountered in an artificial being.
 Makes sense.
 How could an emotionless being want to have emotions?
 Perhaps the emotion chip is just a Magic Feather.
 If so, then it's one powerful placebo.
 Lore got something from that chip himself, though neither he nor we know what — and he already had emotions!
 Perhaps the most likely explanation is that Data only has some simple emotions, like curiosity, the desire for companionship, and the desire to be better.
 Full on love or rage is beyond him, but it's inaccurate to say he's without feeling.
 Alternatively yet again, his 'desires' could simply be pre-programmed goals.
-Data may not feel any actual attachment to his friends, but when an opportunity to make and keep friends comes up, his programming dictates that he choses that option over others.
+Data may not feel any actual attachment to his friends, but when an opportunity to make and keep friends comes up, his programming dictates that he chooses that option over others.
 Or alternatively yet again, he does feel emotions, but he doesn't know that a feeling he has is love, anger, sadness, etc., because he doesn't have any physical or psychological reaction when he feels them.
 He feels "pure" emotions, rather than emotions plus all the reactions and behavior that accompanies it.
 And he can't realize this, because he always acts in a calm, logical manner, even if the true motivations for his actions are not logical.
 Kind of like Spock trying to rationalize caring for Kirk as solely logical interest in the captain's safety (which is perfectly valid), even though it's obvious that the real reason is that he likes/feels affection for Kirk.
 Except Spock is actively trying to scrounge up a logical excuse for his actions because he doesn't want to admit that he feels emotions, whereas Data can't find any illogical excuse for his actions, because emotions don't make him act illogically.
 So the emotion chip just allowed Data's body/sensory system to react to his emotions, it didn't actually give them to him.
 The ST:TNG ep The Most Toys supports this one, particularly at the end.
 There's no reason for Data to lie about wanting to kill the bad guy, as it would be a way to prevent a man who just committed murder from committing more, which he has promised to do if Dara doesn't submit himself to a life of virtual slavery.
 Even moreso, when he tells the bad guy at the end 'I feel no emotions at all - I am only an android', it comes off as self-delusion and repression (in terms of his emotions) on a Vulcan level.

 Is Geordi LaForge merely an unlucky-in-love Gadgeteer Genius, or is there something more to it?
 Over the course of the series, all of his closest personal relationships have been formed in one way or another with machines.
 He's chief engineer of a starship, his best friend is an Android, he later befriends a Borg drone, and he once fell in love with the ship's computer in the guise of a computer-generated simulation of the woman who designed the Enterprise.
 When he finally meets the real her, he finds her lacking; they eventually end up friends, but it's made clear it won't go further...
 Clearly, his own biomechanical augmentation has isolated him socially from his fellow Human beings, and he tends to relate better to machines.
 Since most humans in the Star Trek'verse have severe prejudices against machines and computers, Geordi has to hide his preference behind the facade of doomed brief relationships.
 Geordi is married by the end of the series in one possible future timeline, and Picard clearly says that her name is Leah—the aforementioned starship designer.
 Clearly Geordi's luck could turn around at some point.
 Also, in the episode "Hide and Q," Riker is offered the powers of a Q and he grants Geordi sight.
 The first thing Geordie does is look at Tasha Yar and exclaim that she's just as beautiful as he'd always imagined her...
 He was blind from birth.
 What could his imagination have granted him that the VISOR didn't?
 Or is Tasha that beautiful?
 This could be one of those intentionally doomed relationships that he built up in his mind.
 Perhaps he was so completely in the closet about his robosexual feelings that he had to hide them even from himself.
 It would even explain why he asked Riker to take back his gift.
 "Leah Brahms LaForge" is not a complete joss, not once Voyager's EMH gets hold of that tech that lets him leave the true holodecks.
 That came too late to allow Geordi to intend to go for hologram!Leah canonically, but the topic's open for Epileptic Trees.
 The main reason Leah and Geordi didn't hit it of when they met in real life is because she was already married at the time.
 In the novel "Genesis Wave", Leah's husband was killed, and in "Indistinguishable From Magic" Geordi and Leah finally get a Relationship Upgrade.